Netflix's DVD-by-mail service bows out as its red-and-white envelopes make their final trip

 The DVD service, in contrast, brought in just $146 million in revenue last year, making its eventual closure inevitable against a backdrop of stiffening competition in video streaming that has forced Netflix to whittle expenses to boost its profits.

-“It is very bittersweet.”
-Marc Randolph, Netflix's CEO when the company shipped its first DVD, ""Beetlejuice," in April 1998.
+“It is very bittersweet,” said Marc Randolph, Netflix's CEO when the company shipped its first DVD, "Beetlejuice," in April 1998.
 “We knew this day was coming, but the miraculous thing is that it didn’t come 15 years ago.”

 Although he hasn't been involved in Netflix's day-to-day operations for 20 years, Randolph came up with the idea for a DVD-by-service in 1997 with his friend and fellow entrepreneur, Reed Hastings, who eventually succeeded him as CEO — a job Hastings held until stepping aside earlier this year.

-Back when Randolph and Hastings were mulling the concept, the DVD format was such a nascent technology that there were only about 300 titles available at the time (at its height, Netflix's DVD service boasted more than 100,000 different titles)
+Back when Randolph and Hastings were mulling the concept, the DVD format was such a nascent technology that there were only about 300 titles available at the time.

 Randolph paid just 32 cents for the stamp to mail that CD, less than half the current cost of 66 cents for a first-class stamp.

-Note: This story has been corrected to reflect that Netflix's DVD service had more than 20 million subscribers at its peak, not 16 million.